KUBDatalab/orange-workshop-material/Orange for Beginners/Course description Data Mining for Beginners.md

 Orange can handles many of the same tasks and processes that are integrated parts of the concepts of data science that typically is applied to different fields of studies within both natural, social and humanistic science.

 On the course you can learn:
+- embedding
-- Data collection of news articles
+- data collection of news articles
-- Preprocessing before analysis
+- to import and handle file types like image files, csv, and txt files
-- Analysis and categorization - both texts and images
+- analysis and categorization - both texts and images
-- Visualisation
+- visualisation

 ## Software